 oneChannelGUI inherits the core functionalities of affylmGUI and its main GUI.
-In oneChannelGUI some extra topics are available in the main affylmGUI info left window, e.g. maSigPro results, Normalized Exon data, APT DABG, APT MiDAS, Splice Index, etc. Furthermore, three different menus are automatically exchanged depending on the type of array loaded:
+In oneChannelGUI some extra topics are available in the main affylmGUI info left frame, e.g. maSigPro results, Normalized Exon data, APT DABG, APT MiDAS, Splice Index, etc. Furthermore, four different menus are automatically exchanged depending on the type of array loaded:

-- 1. .CEL IVT Affymetrix arrays. - 2. .CEL exon 1.0 ST arrays uploaded in oneChannelGUI by Affymetrix APT tools or gene/exon data exported from Affymetrix Expression Console. - 3.
-GEO/flat tab delimited expression data file.
+- 1. .CEL IVT Affymetrix arrays. - 2. .CEL exon 1.0 ST arrays uploaded in oneChannelGUI by Affymetrix APT tools or gene/exon data exported from Affymetrix Expression Console. - 3. .CEL Gene 1.0 ST arrays uploaded in oneChannelGUI by Affymetrix APT tools. - 4.
+GEO/flat tab delimited expression data file. - 5.
+ILLUMINA output from BeadStudio software version 1 and 2.

-Each item in the menus is simply a graphical implementation of a function present in a specific Bioconductor library, e.g. ssize: sample size and statistical power estimation.
+Each item in the menus is simply a graphical implementation of a function of a specific Bioconductor library, e.g. ssize: sample size and statistical power estimation.
 To get more information on those libraries please refer to their specific vignettes, accessible from the Help menu.